Building a Portfolio That Gets Hired

 What Hiring Managers Actually Look For in Developer Portfolios

-Based on surveys of 500+ hiring managers from tech companies, here's what actually matters when evaluating developer portfolios.
-The findings might surprise you—it's less about flashy design and more about demonstrating real problem-solving skills.
+Surveys of 500+ hiring managers from tech companies reveal what actually matters when they evaluate portfolios.
+Spoiler: it's less about flashy design and more about real problem-solving.

-The most successful portfolios tell a story of growth and capability.
-They show not just what you can build, but how you think about problems, structure solutions, and communicate with other developers.
+The best portfolios show growth.
+Not just what you can build, but how you think about problems, structure solutions, and communicate with other developers.

 FactorImportanceWhat Employers Look ForRed Flags